vlutton/encore-ui/docs/ui-setup.md

 Note that a lot of pages aren't mocked out.
 It's usually a safe bet that the first link/option on a page is the one that's mocked out.
 -->

+## Creating a New Component

+### Component Scaffolding

+In order to promote consistency between components, and make it easier to create them, we use Grunt to provide scaffolding for new components.

+In order to take advantage of the scaffolding, you need to install grunt-init  globally.

+`npm install -g grunt-init`

+With grunt-init now installed, navigate to the `src` directory in Encore UI.

+Then create a new component folder and navigate into it, **with the name of your component in camelCase**. (e.g. `mkdir myTestComponent && cd myTestComponent`)

+Once created, from that folder, run `grunt-init ../../grunt-tasks/component-template/`

+Answer the questions prompted, let the task complete, and your new component folder should be ready for you to start coding away at.
+That's it.

+### Stability Index

+Because we're focused on delivering fast and continually improving, some components may be less stable/polished than others.
+To help with this, we're following the pattern set forth by the [Node Stability Index](http://nodejs.org/api/documentation.html#documentation_stability_index).
+To quote:

+"Throughout the documentation, you will see indications of a section's stability.
+The Node.js API is still somewhat changing, and as it matures, certain parts are more reliable than others.
+Some are so proven, and so relied upon, that they are unlikely to ever change at all.
+Others are brand new and experimental, or known to be hazardous and in the process of being redesigned."

+Each component should be marked with a stability value.
+This should reflect where it is in its lifecycle.
+All components should start as experimental, and then move towards stable as it's polished.
+You can always find the stability index of a component in the README.md doc in the component directory.